MartinSchweinberger/Vulgarity-Lingua-D-24-00844/README.md

   PDF rendering of Part 3.

 - **`List of Regular Expressions - Vulgarity Detection`**
   Contains the regular expressions used to identify potentially vulgar expressions.
-These matches were semi-automatically cleaned and manually validated.
+The resulting matches were semi-automatically cleaned and manually validated.

 - **`glowbe_table.rda`**
   Metadata for the GloWbE files used (file names, regions, token counts).
 Required to reproduce the analysis in Part 3.